 Annualized income refers to an estimate of the total income generated for one year.
-It is calculated using data that is less than one year old, and therefore, the income generated represents an estimation of the amount a business or an individual would’ve earned in one year.
+It is calculated using partial data, and therefore, the income generated represents an estimate of the amount a business or an individual would have earned in one year.

 The annualized income helps taxpayers avoid incurring penalties and interest on tax payments due to fluctuating incomes.
 It is useful in estimating taxes due for a given period and creating budget estimates based on the previous period’s actual figures.

-- Annualized income is the estimated value of the yearly sum of money generated.
+Annualized income is the estimated value of the yearly amount of income earned.

-- Taxes owed can be paid quarterly using the estimated value from the annualized income installment method.
+Taxes owed can be paid quarterly using the estimated value generated from the annualized income installment method.

 Understanding Annualized Income

-Various methods are used to calculate annualized income, and each method is applied distinctively.
+Various methods are used to calculate annualized income, and each method is adapted to the situation.
 However, the conventional approach entails finding the product between the earned income value by the ratio of twelve months, divided by the given number of months with income data.